Research University vs Teaching University: Which is Right for You?

 Choosing the right college or graduate school may be one of the most important decisions you will ever make.
 Whether you’re looking for a great bachelor’s degree program or you’re ready to move on to the graduate level, there are many factors to consider, such as reputation, cost, geography, and size of student body.
 And then there’s whether the school’s main focus is research or teaching ...

 In higher education, it is common to distinguish between research and teaching universities.
-Research universities put a premium on research; teaching universities put a premium on teaching.
+Research institutions put a premium on research; teaching universities put a premium on teaching.

 This distinction seems simple and obvious, but it’s not.
 The aim of this article is to clarify this distinction and thereby help you to decide whether a teaching or research university is best for you.